SHIVAM-PERSONAL-EMAIL-ACCOUNT/Lawcubator-Takehome-Assignment/README.md

 }'
 ```

-#### Both the requests will respond with a JSON Web Token that has to be provided in every other request headers'
+#### Both the requests will respond with a JSON Web Token that has to be provided in every other request's header

 <br>